Nosy Boraha

 Nosy Boraha /mg/, also known as Sainte-Marie, main town Ambodifotatra, is an island off the east coast of Madagascar.
 The island forms an administrative district within Analanjirofo Region, and covers an area of 222 km^{2}.

 It has a population estimated at 30,000.

-Sainte-Marie Island is known for its authentic and preserved character, whale watching, beautiful beaches, and history.
-It is known for its history as a pirate haven.
+Nosy Boraha is known for its preserved character, whale watching, beautiful beaches, and history as a pirate haven.

 Administration

 The island is organized as the city (commune urbaine) and district of Nosy Boraha in Analanjirofo Region.